tsiguenz/darkly/hidden_field/Ressources/README.md

 - Change the value of this field by 'exploit' for exemple and we get the flag when we click on submit.

 - We can change the value of the body in the request to get the flag.

+### Fix Breach

+Do not use hidden value with sensitive information